Induction-based probes need to have the sensor drive level calibrated and the result saved to config.g before using it as a scanning Z probe (SZP).

 M558 - Sets probe number (K parameter), type (P), input pin (C), feed rate (F) and travel speed (T)

-G31 - Sets probe offsets, adjustments for temperature
+G31 - Set probe offsets and temperature compensation

 M557 - Define mesh grid